ernan/ernan.github.io/index.md

 ![Moon Rotating 2021/01/23](/assets/images/20210123/MoonRotation20210123.jpg)

-This image is a collage of photographs taken on 23 Jan 2021.
-Over a period of hours I took some photographs of the moon and then some close up shots of the moon.
-You can see that the moon is rotating.

 ## Moon Rotation 2021/01/22

 ![Moon Rotating 2021/01/22](/assets/images/20210122/MoonRotating20210122.png)

-This image is a collage of photographs taken on 22 Jan 2021.
-Over a period of hours I took some photographs of the moon and then some close up shots of the moon.
-You can see that the moon is rotating.

 All original images that were used to make up this collage can be found on ![github](https://github.com/ernan/ernan.github.io).